-The National Monument of Guayabo was stablished to protect one of the biggest and most important archeological places in Costa Rica.
+The National Monument of Guayabo was established to protect one of the biggest and most important archeological places in Costa Rica.
 It is in the region of Santa Teresita, Turrialba in Cartago, approximately 85 kilometers from San Jose.
-It has an extension of 2.179 hectares, that protects the tall evergreen pluvial premontane forests, and the archeologic structures like roads, mounds, bridges, recruitment water tanks, aqueducts and more.
+It has an extension of 2.179 hectares, that protects the tall evergreen pluvial premontane forests, and the archeologic structures like roads, mounds, bridges, recruitment water tanks, aqueducts, and more.
 In an administrative form, it belongs to National System of Conservation Areas (Sistema Nacional de Areas de Conservación) and the Department of Environment and Energy (Ministerio de Ambiente y Energía).
 This place was declared National Monument in 1973.
 Later, in 2009, the Guayabo National Monument was declared World Heritage of Engineering, thanks to the American Society of Civil Engineering.

 There are some theories about the origin of Guayabo’s construction and population.
 Each of these theories agree that this place was inhabited between the year 1000 b.C. and 1400 b.C. and it has been estimated that there were villages nearby that accommodated around 2000 to 10.000 people.
-There is proof that it’s growth peak was between 1200 and 700 b.C.
+There is proof that its growth peak was between 1200 and 700 b.C.
 Thanks to Costa Rica’s geographic composition, in the Atlantic coasts and the Central Valley, it is believed that it had a lot of power and privileges in the pre-Columbian time.
-It is said that the pre-Columbian city was inhabited by people that emphasized in different areas, leaded by a chief or “cacique” that practiced the political and religious guide in the region.
+It is said that the pre-Columbian city was inhabited by people that emphasized in different areas, led by a chief or “cacique” that practiced the political and religious guide in the region.
 Presently, the reason of the city’s abandonment is unknown, but the accepted outline hypothesis mention disease, war and internal conflict.
-Because of Costa Rica’s geographical location, played a very important part as an area of encounter between pre-Columbian cultures.
+Costa Rica’s geographical location played a very important part as an area of the encounter between pre-Columbian cultures.
 The archeologists believe that Costa Rica gathered influences from North America as South America, but there is no specific evidence that determines the influence of important cultures.

 This city contains mounds, roads, tombs, hydraulic constructions, petroglyphs and bridges that show us the advanced civil engineering, architecture and the urban planning.
 It was discovered for the first time in the beginning of the 1800’s when the first coffee plantations were produced.
-In 1882, the first excavations were made by Carlos Aguilar, the person in charge, from the University of Costa Rica, and stablished a program of constant study and investigation of the site.
+In 1882, the first excavations were made by Carlos Aguilar, the person in charge, from the University of Costa Rica, and established a program of constant study and investigation of the site.

-It is evident to see the faculties of this civilization, like the manipulation of water along with aqueducts made with high technology, that at present day continue to function; the transportation of gigantic stones, the construction of the type of macadam road (stone broke into uniform pieces used compacted in layers to form roads and paths.
+It is evident to see the faculties of this civilization, like the manipulation of water along with aqueducts made with high technology, that at present-day continue to function; the transportation of gigantic stones, the construction of the type of macadam road (stone broke into uniform pieces used compacted in layers to form roads and paths.
 They were glued together with tar).

 On the central part of the monument, there are different mounds o stone foundations, that generally present a circular base with different sizes that can vary from 0.5 to 4.5 meters in height with a diameter that varies from 10 to 30 meters.